About King of Wands

 Meaning in Tarot

-The following is an account of the king of wands as if spoken in first person.
-I thought it would be a neat way to gain better and personal understanding of this card's personality.
-Hope you like the perspective!
+The following is an account of the king of wands as if spoken in the first person.
+I thought it would be a neat way to gain a better and personal understanding of this card’s personality.
+So while you go through the king of rods (wands) meanings, read it as if the king is speaking to you himself.
+I hope you like the perspective!

 “I am the King of Wands and this is my legend.

 I maintain my people with high-spiritedness and integrity.
 I have high family values, and my perception of family is extended to every person in my realm (not just my wife, and children).